Knoema/knoema-python-driver/README.rst

 where:

-* 'IMFWEO2017Oct' this is a public dataset, that available for all users by reference https://knoema.com/IMFWEO2017Oct.
+* 'IMFWEO2017Oct' this is a dataset ID.
+Dataset ID can be found from the URL, if you open any dataset you will see it right after the hostname: https://knoema.com/IMFWEO2017Oct/imf-world-economic-outlook-weo-database-october-2017.
 * country and subject are dimensions names
 * AL is region id for Albania
 * region is synonymous for name of geographic dimension